deepinv/deepinv/docs/source/user_guide/physics/functional.rst

    * - :func:`deepinv.physics.functional.liu_jia_pad`
      - Pads an image to make it have smooth circular boundaries for use in spectral deconvolution, reducing ringing artifacts in the deblurred outputs.

+   * - :func:`deepinv.physics.functional.conv_filter_transpose2d`
+     - Computes the adjoint of 2D convolution with respect to its filter more efficiently than :func:`deepinv.physics.functional.conv_transpose2d` when only the filter adjoint is needed.

+   * - :func:`deepinv.physics.functional.conv_filter_transpose2d_fft`
+     - Computes the filter adjoint using FFTs, offering faster performance than :func:`deepinv.physics.functional.conv_filter_transpose2d` for large filter supports, while the non-FFT version can be faster for small filters.